-1 1 0417 FSP Results, Strategies & Measures followed (Continued) FSP Results, Strategies & Measures followed (Continued) S 9 Objectives set by government for wildlife and biodiversity - landscape level.
-The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
-S 9.1 Objectives set by government for wildlife and biodiversity - stand level The objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
+II 0417 FSP Results, Strategies & Measures followed (Continued) FSP Results, Strategies & Measures followed (Continued) S 9 Objectives set by government for wildlife and biodiversity - landscape level The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
+S 9.1 Objectives set by government for wildlife and biodiversity - stand level The objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
 S 9.2 Objectives set by government for visual quality (1) In this section: "scenic area" means an area of land established as a scenic area under the Forest Practices Code of British Columbia Act on or before October 24, 2002 and continued as a scenic area under section 180 (c) of the Act; "visual quality class" means a visual sensitivity class established on or before October 24, 2002, particulars of which are publicly available in the Land and Resource Data Warehouse maintained by the minister responsible for the Land Act.
-(2) The objective set by government in relation to visual quality for a scenic area, that (a) was established on or before October 24, 2002, and (b) for which there is no visual quality objective Is to ensure that the altered forest landscape for the scenic area (c) in visual sensitivity class 1 is in either the preservation or retention category, (d) in visual sensitivity class 3 is in either the partial retention or modification category, (e) in visual sensitivity class 5 is in either the partial retention or maximum modification category.
-S 10 Objectives set by government for cultural heritage resources is to conserve, or, if 0419 DM Notification DM Notified of start or re-start of Harvesting & Road Construction temporary access structure, and(b) re-star of 3 months or more.
-A notice under subsection (1) must specify ct manager before(a) beginning (i) timber han rting the activities described in paragraph (a) (vesting, or(ii) construction of a road that is not a (i) and (ii) in a cutblock after an inactive period ad, including any administrative identifier that date for beginning timber harvesting or road In addition to FRPA, FPPR and the Wild may be applicable to the project: ffire Act, the following are examples of Fec Federal BC Occupational Health & Safety Regulation Fisheries Act Wildlife Act & Regulations Waste Management Acct Species at Risk Act Fish Protection Act Special waste Regulation Migratory Birds Act Water Act Contaminated Sites Regulation Other Canadian Wildlife Act BC Fire Code WHMIS 0420 Other Legislative Requirements Legislative Requirements (Federal & BC) Canadian Environmental Protection Act Environmental Management Act, Spill Reporting, Hazardous Waste & Contaminated Sites Regulations Integrated Pest Management Act & Regulations followed Canada Water Act Cultural Heritage Act Pesticide Control Act Navigable Water Act Heritage Conservation Act Pest Control Products Act Transportation of Dangerous Goods Act & Regulations Workers Compensation Act Applicable GAR Orders National Fire Code Employment Standards Act Applicable HLP Orders Applicable LRMP commitments Legislation specifically applicable to the pr significant environmental aspects lists, and act documents, schedules or appendices, TSO t specific outcomes from First Nations consult ration and / or referral nackages 0421 First Nations Requirements First Nations Requirements followed Discussion / implementation or any project t spediilo outoonies iioni Fiist Nations CONSUIt auon anu / on reienai paukages.
+(2) The objective set by government in relation to visual quality for a scenic area, that (a) was established on or before October 24, 2002, and (b) for which there is no visual quality objective Is to ensure that the altered forest landscape for the scenic area (c) in visual sensitivity class 1 is in either the perservation or retention category, (d) in visual sensitivity class 3 is in either the partial retention or modification category, (g) in visual sensitivity class 4 is in either the partial retention or modification category, (g) in visual sensitivity class 5 is in either the partial retention or modification category, (g) in visual sensitivity class 5 is in either the partial retention or modification category, (g) in visual sensitivity class 5 is in either the partia 0419 DM Notification DM Notified of start or re-start of Harvesting & Road Construction temporary access structure, and(b) re-sta of 3 months or more.
+A notice under subsection (1) must specif ict manager before(a) beginning (i) timber har In addition to FRPA, FPPR and the Wild may be applicable to the project: dfire Act, the following are examples of Fed deral and BC legislative requirements that Federal BC Occupational Health & Safety Regulation Fisheries Act Wildlife Act & Regulations Waste Management Acct Species at Risk Act Fish Protection Act Special waste Regulation Migratory Birds Act Water Act Contaminated Sites Regulation Other Canadian Wildlife Act BC Fire Code WHMIS 0420 Other Legislative Requirements Legislative Requirements (Federal & BC) Canadian Environmental Protection Act Environmental Management Act, Spill Reporting, Hazardous Waste & Contaminated Sites Regulations Integrated Pest Management Act & Regulations followed Canada Water Act Cultural Heritage Act Pesticide Control Act Navigable Water Act Heritage Conservation Act Pest Control Products Act Transportation of Dangerous Goods Act & Regulations Workers Compensation Act Applicable GAR Orders National Fire Code Employment Standards Act Applicable HLP Orders Applicable LRMP commitments Legislation specifically applicable to the p significant environmental aspects lists, an act documents, schedules or appendices, TSO 0421 First Nations Requirements First Nations Requirements followed Discussion / implementation of any project ct specific outcomes from First Nations consult ation and / or referral packages.